livewire/livewire/docs/events.md

 Livewire offers a robust event system that you can use to communicate between different components on the page.
-Because it uses browser events under the hood, you can also use it to communicate with Alpine components or even plain, vanilla JavaScript.
+Because it uses browser events under the hood, you can also use Livewire's event system to communicate with Alpine components or even plain, vanilla JavaScript.

-To trigger an event, you can use the `dispatch()` method from anywhere inside your component and listen for that event from any other component on the page.
+To trigger an event, you may use the `dispatch()` method from anywhere inside your component and listen for that event from any other component on the page.

 # Dispatching events

 To dispatch an event from a Livewire component, you can call the `dispatch()` method, passing it the event name and any additional data you want to send along with the event.

-Here's an example of dispatching a "post-created" event from a `CreatePost` component:
+Below is an example of dispatching a `post-created` event from a `CreatePost` component:

 ```php
 use Livewire\Component;